Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 Booking A Vacation Rental

-We have booked properties both directly through the resort and through VRBO (vacation rental by owner.)
+We have booked properties both directly through Big Sky Resort and through VRBO (vacation rental by owner.)
 It largely depends on the resort’s “ski and stay” prices at the time of your trip and the time of year that you are visiting.

 February is considered peak season.
 The resort’s “ski and stay” package includes lodging, hot buffet breakfast if staying at the Shoshone or Huntley Lodge, and discounted lift tickets.